Three Life-Changing Benefits of Worshipping God

 “…Then Job stood up, tore his robe, and shaved his head.
 He fell to the ground and worshipped [saying] The Lord gave and the Lord has taken away; may the name of the Lord be praised.”
 (NIV)

 What was the ultimate benefit in worshipping God for Job?
 He experienced devastating hardships in the natural at the hand of the enemy, but he stayed close to the Lord and God won the victory.
-(Read more in Job 42) Job was able to endure the trials and tragedies of the fallen world and move forward into a new season of his life because, before the moment his world fell apart, he fell to his knees in worship.
+(Read more in Job 42)

 Worshipping God in Hard Times is as Natural as it is Spiritual

-Jehoshaphat was king over Judah during a time of civil unrest.
-God’s people had divided themselves into two nations, Judah and Israel, and the ruling kings were often at war with each other.
 To make matters worse, God’s people had also begun to worship Ba’al. 2 Chronicles 17:3-4 says that, “…the Lord was with Jehoshaphat because [he] sought out the God of his fathers and walked in His commandments.”

 2. Strength to Withstand Attacks from the Enemy

-Asaph wrote, “My flesh and my heart fails, but God is the strength of my heart and my portion forever.”
-(Psalm 73:26 MEV) How did he come to that conclusion?
 He wrote of the anger he felt as a victim of his enemies, saying he had almost stumbled “…until I went into the sanctuary of God; then I understood their end.”
 (Psalm 73:17 MEV)

 Be assured the enemy will attack you.
 When life gets hard, if you’re weak in your faith, he will go in for the kill to try and drag you away from your passion and vitality for Christ and keep you depressed, isolated, fearful, bitter and angry.
 Thanksgiving and worship open a deeper, more dynamic aspect of God’s presence and when the enemy comes for you, you won’t fail- he will.

 Jehoshaphat was a man of loyal obedience to God, and a man of wholehearted worship.
-When he heard that “…a large multitude is coming against you from across the sea,” (2 Chronicles 20:2-3) he was thrust into a dark and terrifying season, but Jehoshaphat “set himself to seek the Lord” in fasting, prayer and worship – and he led his people to the Lord as well and they sought Him together!
+When he heard that “…a large multitude is coming against you from across the sea,” (2 Chronicles 20:2-3) he was thrust into a dark and terrifying season.

 2 Chronicles 20:13 says that during this time of fear and panic and war, “…all of Judah was standing before the Lord, even their infants, wives and children.”
-As they drew near to the Lord in the natural realm, God supernaturally fought their battle for them:
+As they drew near to the Lord in worship the natural realm, God supernaturally fought their battle for them:

 “Jehoshaphat bowed his face to the ground, and all Judah and those dwelling in Jerusalem fell before the Lord to worship Him.
 And the Levites from the descendants of the Kohathites and Korahites rose up to praise the Lord God of Israel with a very loud voice.
 [Then] they rose up early in the morning and went out…”